ppgcourseUB/ppgcourse2023/Metabarcoding_MJOLNIR_pipeline.Owen_Wangensteen/README.md

 We will run the MJOLNIR pipeline to retrieve the most abundant sequence in each sample with the goal of identifying the fish species.

+Note that this workflow is not strictly "metabarcoding".
+SInce the initial samples are DNA extracted from individual fish tissues, and not from environmental samples.
+This procedure should more properly be called "high-throughput barcoding".
+However, the bioinformatics pipeline is mostly identical.

 ## Tasks: